EPCCed/archer2-AMPP-2022-06-29/README.md

 *  Understanding of how internal MPI implementation details affect performance
 *  Techniques for overlapping communications and calculation
-*  Knowledge of MPI memory models for RMA operations
+*  Advanced use of collective operations in MPI
 *  Understanding of best practice for MPI+OpenMP programming
-*  Familiarity with neighbourhood collective operations in MPI
+*  Knowledge of MPI memory models for RMA operations

 <h3>Prerequisites</h3>